Tennessee State Route 304: Route description

-SR 304 begins in Meigs County in Decatur at SR 58 and heads north and after 2.4 miles it begins to follow closely to the Tennessee River and Chickamauga Lake (and past Watts Bar Dam, Watts Bar Lake).
+SR 304 begins in Meigs County in Decatur at SR 58 and heads north and after 2.4 mi it begins to follow closely to the Tennessee River and Chickamauga Lake (and past Watts Bar Dam, Watts Bar Lake).
 It passes close to Watts Bar Dam and across the river is Watts Bar Nuclear Generating Station.

-In the same area as the dam, SR 304 junctions with SR 68 and begins a 0.6-mile-long wrong-way concurrency.
+In the same area as the dam, SR 304 junctions with SR 68 and begins a 0.6 mi-long wrong-way concurrency.
 Then it turns east on SR 68 toward Sweetwater to a junction where SR 304 turns northward and SR 68 continues southeast.

 SR 304 again begins to follow closely to the Tennessee River and enters the community of Ten Mile and passes some businesses, marinas and the community's post office.

 It then leaves the river for a short distance and enters Roane County and continues to follow the river, until it comes to an end at SR 58 south of Kingston and north of Ten Mile.